scryptedapp/securitysystem/README.md

 ## Disarm A Triggered Alarm
 When the alarm is triggered, just set the mode to *Disarmed* to clear the alarm

+## Supported Devices
+Monitored devices must implement one or more of the following interfaces to be monitored:
+- EntrySensor
+- BinarySensor
+- MotionSensor
+- IntrusionSensor

 ---

 ---